samurilla/Config/README.md

 # Config

 These are some Linux configuration files.
-Go ahead and take and change them if you want.
+Go ahead, take and change them if you want.